14 Home Coffee Bar Ideas That Turn Any Corner Into Your Own Café

 Dedicated Espresso Bar for Coffee Fans

-If you love espresso drinks, a focused espresso bar may fit better than a broad Home Coffee Bar with many brew styles.
+If you love espresso drinks, a focused espresso bar often works better than a station that tries to do everything.

-Place the machine and grinder side by side, with tampers, scales, and milk jugs within one easy reach.
+Keep the machine and grinder side by side, and place tampers, scales, and milk jugs within one easy reach.

-Make sure the counter is deep and strong enough for your machine and that you have safe access to power and water nearby.
+Make sure the counter is deep and sturdy enough for your machine and that you can access power safely.

 12. Office or Study Coffee Nook for Remote Work